deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 Testing and Debugging
 ~~~~~~~~~~~~~~~~~~~~~

-Periodically testing the conversational services is crucial to ensure it works correctly.
+Periodically testing the conversational service is crucial to ensure it works correctly.
 You should also be prepared to debug the code and dialogue logic if problems are discovered during testing.
 Thorough testing helps identify and resolve any potential problems in the conversation flow.

-The basic testing procedure offered by DFF is the end-to-end testing of the pipeline and the script
+The basic testing procedure offered by DFF is end-to-end testing of the pipeline and the script
-that ensures that the pipeline yields correct responses at any given moment.
+which ensures that the pipeline yields correct responses for any given input.
 It requires a sequence of user request - bot response pairs that form the happy path of your
 conversational service.